 I really wanted to become a professor when I was a master student at Queen’s University, and I decided to pursue a Ph.D degree at UofT, which I thought would be a good pathway to a postdoc role and eventually a professorship.
 Halfway through my Ph.D I realized that it wasn’t the career trajectory for me, considering the financial aspect and constant grant-writing nature of being a PI, I decided to pursue something else.
 I began job searching, particularly within the healthcare field, and I was able to find an entry-level position at an organization that was working at the provincial level.
 It’s mainly policy-focused, but it also involved lots of research and required strong organization and project management skills.
-I applied because I felt those were the skill-sets I had, and successfully got the position.
+I applied because I felt those were the skillsets I had, and successfully got the position.
 From there on, multiple opportunities have arisen based on the policy side and evidence (research) side.
-I have worked directly with the hospital when I was at Ivey Business School, within the hospital when I was at CAMH, and now at CCO, a provincial agency which oversees the delivery of care to cancer patients across the province.
+I have worked directly with the hospital when I was at Ivey Business School, within the hospital when I was at CAMH, and now at CCO, a provincial agency which supports the improvement of care to cancer patients across the province.

 - Evaluation Portfolio – A team of research associates that conducts quantitative and qualitative data analysis to evaluate existing and pilot programs.

 - Analytics Portfolio – A team which analyzes data at the regional/facility level collected from the province and to support performance management across different regions within Ontario.
 It also generates and provides standardized reports (ex: program participation/follow-up) to local facilities.

 - Information Design and Data Quality Management team – supports the reporting and data quality for screening program data sets.